Cyber Security Defense Systems

-Attackers send standard requests such as uploading a URL or image, but do so in quantities and in a short period of time that the system is not used to.
+Attackers send standard requests such as uploading a URL or image but do so in quantities and in a short period of time that the system is not used to.
 Alternatively, hackers generate legitimate traffic that arrives very slowly, causing servers to be “busy” with requests and preventing real users from accessing the server.
 You can also exploit known vulnerabilities in APACHE, also known as the HTTP server, which is one of the 2 most popular protocols for communication via the Internet.

 Cookie Verification – Sending to each customer, validating and using a legitimate cookie, asking the customer to send the cookie back using the HTTP 302 protocol (referral).
-A legitimate browser will pass this test without the user noticing, while bots used for DDoS attack do not store cookies and therefore will not be able to pass.
+A legitimate browser will pass this test without the user noticing, while bots used for DDoS attacks do not store cookies and therefore will not be able to pass.

 The CAPTCHA protocol is an acronym for Completely Automated Public Turing test to tell Computers and Humans Apart.
-The site or system produces a random question that a person can easily answer, but is difficult to a robot or computer.
+The site or system produces a random question that a person can easily answer, but is difficult for a robot or computer.

-A standard fire wall allows blocking traffic according to location, port, protocol and other filters defined by the server admin.
+A standard firewall allows blocking traffic according to location, port, protocol, and other filters defined by the server admin.

-The NGFW provides all the firewall filters, but also allows modern threats such as malware and attacks on the application layer to be blocked.
+The NGFW provides all the firewall filters but also allows modern threats such as malware and attacks on the application layer to be blocked.
 NGFW includes integration of intrusion prevention capabilities, application-level vigilance that enables blocking and control of dangerous applications, and a knowledge base on threats.

-Application Firewall helps protect WEB-based applications by filtering and monitoring HTTP requests and traffic between the Internet and the application layer, and often protects against XSS attacks, SQL injections and more.
+Application Firewall helps protect WEB-based applications by filtering and monitoring HTTP requests and traffic between the Internet and the application layer and often protects against XSS attacks, SQL injections, and more.
 It is basically a layer of protection between the Internet and the application, and it protects the server.

 Restricts access by comparing Internet traffic to a database that includes addresses that are divided into secure URL categories into suspicious URLs.